sudoamin/mars-os/README.md

 10. Write a loader to load larger kernels by the ATA
 11. Append the ps1 to end of mars.img and load it at 0x20000
 12. Complete console and Add a shell (named soil)

+# Development notes
+For now maximum size of MarsOS can be 100KB.
+This should be an unikernel?
+Its better cantact me befor starting development if you need help.